gaehlerm/SoftwareEngineering/README.md

 Then there is also the task of creating an executable.
 It used to take many manual steps as well.
 Which was again slow and error prone.
 Now this part of the Continuous Delivery.

 We have the development (Dev) and the IT operations (Ops) Bundled all together, these steps form DevOps.
-DevOps is automating everything that has to do with building and testing of the new software.
+DevOps is automating everything that has to do with building, testing and releasing of the new software.

 ### Getting a project